BodrulJalal/Foodstagram/README.md

 [ ] Make a home page that will include user implemeneted feed along with yelp posts [ ] Create a settings tab to allow user to logout
-[ ] Create a post button at the bottom to allow a post to be added from personal account
+[ ] Create a post button at the bottom to allow a post to be added from personal account [ ] Fix the text field issue of only one line
+[ ] Add the feature to post the picture/comments on to the server